John Caldwell: Seven men in court over attempted murder of detective

 Mr Carron and Mr Coyle are further accused of belonging to the IRA.

-Only Mr James McLean, Mr Coyle and Mr McGinty applied for bail at this stage, which was denied.
+The seven men were arrested on Friday.

-The seven men were arrested on Friday along with four others - two men and two women.
+Det Ch Insp Neil McGuiness told the court all charges could be connected.

-Those four were released earlier on Saturday by police, pending a report to the Public Prosecution Service (PPS).
+The detective outlined details around the movements of three cars involved in the attack - a Mercedes and two Ford Fiestas - and other vehicles allegedly used in the subsequent disposal operation.

 The shooting, which happened in front of Mr Caldwell's son and other school children, was widely condemned by political figures across Northern Ireland and beyond.